ogrosko/content-element-registry/readme.md

 ```
 After clearing typo3 caches you should now see new content element in wizard
 ![](./Resources/Public/Images/NewContentElement1.png)

 As you can see there is either title nor description of the content element.
 These are automatically fetched and translated from locallang file inside of your extension:
 `EXT:your_extension/Resources/Private/Language/locallang_db.xlf`.
-Yoy can now define your CE title and description as follows:
+You can now define your CE title and description as follows:
 ```xml
 <trans-unit id="tt_content.yourextension_yournewcontentelement.title">
     <source>Your new content element</source>